yannick-cw/notion-ocr/README.md

 - Does not yet work with handwriting
 - Small images might lead to bad results
 - Not sure if other languages beside English work right now
+- when you get `Failed loading language `eng` you might need to install the tesseract eng language pack`, e.g. on Arch I needed to run `pacman -S tesseract-data-eng`